infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Storyline V2.md

 - Make the player feel utter loneliness
 - The lil pet grows throughout the chapters
 - ==You are given a mask, wear it when you feel unsafe and insecure== make the mask a bit more interesting than just a buff that allows immunity
+- You are only given a small amount of time to be mentally there, cus school takes up a that much time.
+So when the player are sent to the dimension, intentionally design the time limit so that they cant reach a deep enough part (underlying darkness, strange fruit)

 ### Wackos